- Oops!Something went wrong.Please try again later.

 the failure to maintain current technologies;

-difficult business and economic conditions that can adversely affect our industry and business, including competition and lack of soundness of other financial institutions, fraudulent activity and negative publicity;
+difficult business and economic conditions that can adversely affect our industry and business, including competition, fraudulent activity and negative publicity;

 risks associated with Small Business Administration loans;